SamuelLBau/Deep_Gaming/README.rst

 conda install -c https://conda.anaconda.org/kne pybox2d #Only needed for CarRacing, can be ignored if causes problems

+source deactivate

+ipython kernel install --user --name=${virtual_env}

+echo "Please disconnect, then reconnect to server to restart Jupyter session"

 echo "Please run <source activate" ${virtual_env} ">"

+The Jupyter session must "PROBABLY" then be restarted by logging out and logging back into server, restarting the notebook session

 The virtual environment can then be loaded using <source activate Deep_Gaming> or <source activate Deep_Gaming_GPU>